essdot/js-lessons/doc/types.md

 ### Arrays

 Arrays are objects.
 Their constructor is `Array`.
 Their prototype is `Array.prototype`.
-There are some slight differences between arrays and other objects, to make it easier to work with them, but it's important to understand that arrays are really just objects.
+There are some slight differences between arrays and other objects, which JS provides to make arrays easier to work with.
+But it's important to understand that arrays are really just objects.

-When you get or set an element of an array, you are doing the same thing as getting/setting a property of an object.
+When you get or set an element of an array, you are doing the same thing as getting/setting a property of any object.
 The difference is that with an array, if you do things with properties whose keys are numbers, the `length` property will update itself, and vice versa.

 ```javascript
 var arr = ['a', 'b', 'c']